Jairajthakur/Linux-Commands/README.md

        terminal.
 The  LS_COLORS  environment  variable  can  change  the  settings.
 Use   the dircolors(1) command to set it.

     Exit status:
-       0      if OK,
+       0      if OK.

        1      if minor problems (e.g., cannot access subdirectory),

        2      if serious trouble (e.g., cannot access command-line argument).
-|